kcp-dev/enhancements/keps/core/model-cross-worksapce-entitlements.md

 Naturally, providers of these functionalities would like to manage where their services can be used.
-Today, restricting access to the provider's service is done in an ad-hoc manner (or not implementded at all!), for example with `APIExports` the flow looks like:
+Today, restricting access to the provider's service is done in an ad-hoc manner (or not implemented at all!), for example with `APIExports` the flow looks like:

  - create RBAC in the `APIExport` workspace that provides `verb="bind"` access to the particular `APIExport` name in question